 Dalton Conley is profiled in The Chronicle of Higher Education for his volunteer work as Dean of Arts and Sciences for the pioneering tuition-free University of the People.

-Jacob Hacker and Paul Pierson’s Winner-Take-All Politics is on the New York Times paperback bestseller list.
-They have appeared with Bill Moyers in the first three episodes of his new PBS show, Moyers & Company.
-He calls the book “the most important I’ve read” since ending the old show, and considers the two professors “the Sherlock Holmes and Dr. Watson of political science.”
+Bill Moyers calls Jacob Hacker and Paul Pierson’s book, Winner-Take-All Politics, “the most important I’ve read” in years, and considers the two professors “the Sherlock Holmes and Dr. Watson of political science.”

 Sharon McGrayne’s book on Bayes’ Rule, The Theory That Would Not Die, was lauded by Alan Krueger, the new chairman of the Council of Economic Advisers, in an interview in the New York Times.